tohyongcheng/tohyongcheng.github.io/_posts/2016-01-12-adding-3-dimensional-search-to-your-rails-application.markdown

 ---
 layout: post
-title:  "Adding 3-dimensional search to your Rails application"
+title:  "Adding 3-dimensional search to your Rails application with PostgreSQL"
 date:   2016-01-12 11:00:00
 categories: "ruby on rails"
 ---